giulong/spectrum/docs/README.md

         //  - base url in configuration.yaml is http://my-app.com
         //  - webAppPage is annotated with @Endpoint("login")
         //
-        //  will be true if the current url in the browser is http://my-app.com/login boolean loaded = webAppPage.isLoaded();
+        //  will be true if the current url in the driver is http://my-app.com/login boolean loaded = webAppPage.isLoaded();
     }
 }